On the algebraic K-theory of higher categories: Introduction

 To get a glimpse of various bits of our framework at work, we offer two examples that exploit certain features of the algebraic $K$-theory functor of which we are fond.
 First (\S \ref{sect:example1}), we apply our foundational work to the study of the connective $K$-theory of $E_1$-algebras in suitable ground $\infty$-categories.
 We define a notion of a \emph{perfect} left module over an $E_1$-algebra (Df. \ref{ntn:perfectmodule}).
 In the special case of an $E_1$ ring spectrum $\Lambda$, for any set $S$ of homogenous elements of $\pi_{\ast}\Lambda$ that satisfies a left Ore condition, we obtain a fiber sequence of connective spectra

 in which the first term is the $K$-theory of the $\infty$-category of $S$-nilpotent perfect $\Lambda$-modules (Pr. \ref{prp:protolocforE1rings}).
+(Note that we only work with connective $K$-theory, so this is only a fiber sequence in the homotopy theory of connective spectra; in particular, the last map need not be surjective on $\pi_0$.)
 Such a result --- at least in special cases --- is surely well-known among experts; see for example \cite[Pr.
 1.4 and Pr.
 1.5]{BM}.

 Finally (\S \ref{sect:example2}), we introduce $K$-theory in derived algebraic geometry.
 In particular, we define the $K$-theory of quasicompact nonconnective spectral Deligne--Mumford stacks (Df. \ref{dfn:algKthyDMstacks}).
 We prove a result analogous to what Thomason called the ``proto-localization'' theorem \cite[Th.
 5.1]{MR92f:19001}; this is a fiber sequence of connective spectra